Subject Source: Library of Congress Subject HeadingsScope Note: Created For = NAHSTE

 Scope and Contents Letter to Mr Wollaston from Sir Charles Lyell concerning the deposits containing land shells on the island of Porto Santo and Madeira.
 He discusses the depth of the deposits and the number of species that are extant and extinct and are common to both islands, with envelope, February 1856.
 This letter was never sent.

 Dates: February 1856

 Letter to Sir Charles Lyell from Pedro Maffiotte, 28 May 1855

 Identifier: Coll-203/2/folio(s) 200-202

 Scope and Contents Letter to Sir Charles Lyell from Pedro Maffiote telling Lyell that layers of sand and shells have been found which are similar to those from Sainte Catherine which Maffiote had previously sent to Lyell.
-These were found while digging the foundations of a house in the centre of Las Palmas on the Island of Grand Canaria, 28 May 1855.
+These were found under Mr. Houghton's house, while digging the foundations, in the centre of Las Palmas on the Island of Grand Canaria, 28 May 1855.

 Dates: 28 May 1855

 Letter to Sir Charles Lyell from Pedro Maffiotte, 11 December 1855

 Identifier: Coll-203/2/folio(s) 203-204